How to White Out Text in a PDF

 Imagine you open a PDF and see a sentence, a number, a price, or a name you don't want to show anymore.
-Of course, you want to choose a simple way to just cover it with a black box or white it out.
+Of course, you want to choose a simple way to just cover it with a black box or white out text in a PDF.
 It sounds very easy and fast, but the thing is that in PDFs, covering with black boxes or whitening out doesn't always mean what people think it means.

 Many white-out methods only cover the content visually.
 The text might still exist underneath, so even if you can't see it anymore, it's still there and anyone can copy it.
 Depending on the situation, this difference can be completely fine, but often it becomes a problem.

-In our guide, we're going to explain what white-outing really means inside a PDF, how to white out on a PDF across different devices, and when it can be acceptable.
+In our guide, we're going to explain what white-outing really means inside a PDF, how to white out text in a PDF across different devices, and when it can be acceptable.
 We will also talk about when whitening out should be replaced by a more secure PDF anonymizing method.

-What Does White Out on a PDF Mean?
+What Does It Mean to White Out Text in a PDF?

 When we say that we want to white out a PDF, it means that we’re going to add a white layer on top of existing content so the information disappears from view.
 It’s similar to placing a white sticker on text on printed paper.
 If you use black color instead of white, it works the same way, the text stays under these blocks.